 The back and neck are prone to injuries, especially when there is an incident involving a sudden and severe impact.
 They are two of the most common reasons for doctor visits.
 Even when an injury seems minor, any harm to the back and neck can have long-lasting consequences.
-If you or a loved one has suffered a neck or back injury because of someone else’s negligence, you may have the right to file a personal injury claim for compensation.
+If you or a loved one has suffered a neck or back injury because of someone else’s negligence, you may have the right to file a New Haven personal injury claim for compensation.
 Contact Loughlin FitzGerald, P.C. to have your cased evaluated for free.

 Whiplash is a well-known soft-tissue injury that is a neck sprain or strain.
 This means damage has occurred to the ligaments, tendons, or muscles in the neck.
 Whiplash is usually caused by a rapid back-and-forth or side-to-side motion of the head and neck, often from rear-end car accidents, and may take 24 hours or more to appear.